SAPRA is a paralegal advocacy non-profit company

 Note: We may not draft wills, draft agreements for the sale of both movable or immovable property, and with the sole exception of assisting clients to complete application forms for matters in the Equality Court or Commission for Conciliation, Mediation and Arbitration (CCMA), we may not draft or sign summons or other court documents.

 We will negotiate and mediate inter-communal conflict, organize community development initiatives aimed at restoring justice, advocate for religious equality and equity, and promote human rights education.

-In February 2008 the South African Department of Home Affairs approved an application submitted by SAPRA for designation as a religious organisation in terms of section 5 (1) and (2) of the Civil Union Act (Act 17 of 2006).
-According to section 5 of the Civil Union Act SAPRA now appoints Pagan religious marriage officers who may solemnise both same-sex and heterosexual marriages.
-SAPRA was the first South African Pagan organisation to be granted this designation.
+SAPRA is designated as a religious organisation (as of 2008) in terms of section 5 of the Civil Union Act (Act 17 of 2006), and its religious marriage officers may solemnise both same-sex and heterosexual marriages.